-Time-out is an excellent consequence when parents and child are feeling angry and require some time to calm down.
+Time-out is an excellent consequence when parents and children are feeling angry and require some time to calm down.
 Remember as a parent that when your heart rate is ten beats above the resting heart rate you are no longer able to use your creative thinking ability and therefore say and do things, which you might later regret.

 How to implement

-Depending on the age of the child you should make the consequences clear the first time the unwanted behavior happens.
+Depending on the age of the child you should make the consequences clear the first time the unwanted behaviour happens.
 From then on it’s of utmost importance to be consequent in implementing it (that’s why they are called consequences!).

 Consequences don’t have to be harsh or long to have an effect but they need to be the same every time so make sure you agree with your partner or other caretakers of the child.

-Bad behavior, not bad child!
+Bad behaviour, not a bad child!

 Nice post !
 I use the “Loss of privilege” !

 Thanks Family Igloo,

 I’ve just got a comment from a friend on Facebook saying that ‘Tipps are well meant but in reality things always turn out differently’ – what do you think?